NikolajMakarovskij/myStockroom/README.md

 <details>
 <summary> Description </summary>

-`This program allows you to set the placement of equipment on the premises and specify the components. and consumables installed in the equipment, and keep a history of component replacement.
-Allows you to add, write off, and dispose of to (co) warehouse(a).
+`This program allows you to set the placement of equipment in the premises, specify the components and consumables installed in the equipment, and keep a history of component replacement.
+Allows you to add, write off and dispose of to (co) warehouse(a).
 In the "On balance" section, you can specify how consumables and components are listed in accounting.
 The functionality of the sections with software and digital signatures is under development`

 `The program is accessed via a browser on the internal LAN.
-There is an authorization system, an administrator panel, and the system of access rights to sections.`
+There is an authorization system, an administrator panel, the system of access rights to sections`

-`The program is written using the Django framework (v 5) in Python 3.12.
-It is used as a database.
+`The program is written using the Django framework (v 5) in python 3.12.
+It is used as a database PostgreSQL (v.
-PostgreSQL (v.
 14).
-Docker is used to launch and deploy the program.`
+Docker is used to launch and deploy the program`

 </details>